kpamapk/StatisticalSocionics/src/content/dichotomies/tactical-strategic.md

 ---
-title: "Tactical / Strategic"
+title: "Tactical vs Strategic"
-slug: "tactical-strategic"
+code: "tactical-strategic"
-image: ""  # Optional image path
+description: "Preference for details vs big picture"
 ---

-This page explains the **Tactical / Strategic** dichotomy in Socionics.
+This is a placeholder page for **Tactical vs Strategic**.

-You can edit and expand this content with detailed descriptions, examples, or diagrams.